 The OHA denied SeaBox’s appeal and affirmed that QAF was an eligible small business under the procurement based on its compliance with the nonmanufacturer rule.

 As mentioned, complying with the manufacturer rule or nonmanufacturer rule is a prerequisite for a small business’s eligibility for a small business set-aside under a manufacturing NAICS code.
-For help determining if you comply, give me a call.
+For help determining if you comply, please give us a call at 785-200-8919.